 There was a company admin who ran a Facebook Ads campaign, seeking resumés in the construction industry abroad.

 Immigration Assist’s ad had a compelling image for the target, a clear enough headline.
 Importantly, in its copy, the ad anticipated the question that typically gets asked over and over again;

 “How to apply?”

 Those words were effectively a subheading, and clear instructions followed.
 The ad’s CTA was “Send Message” for those who wanted more info.
-Within hours the admin guy had a handful of Inbox notifications. … At least four of them with the dreaded how to apply
+Within hours the admin guy had a handful of Inbox notifications. … At least four of them, despite everything, asking simply the dreaded how to apply